Elm Street (Yarmouth, Maine): West Elm Street

-West Elm Street was an early route into Portland prior to the Presumpscot River being bridged at Martin's Point in Falmouth Foreside, hence one of its former names was "Portland road".
+West Elm Street was an early route into Portland prior to the Presumpscot River being bridged at Martin's Point in Falmouth Foreside and the Presumpscot Falls Bridge in Falmouth, hence one of its former names was "Portland road".
 It was also known as Chapel Street for a period.
 It was a key stagecoach stop, and a large barn was built beside Jeremiah Mitchell's tavern to house horses.
 The inn's location later became the site of Wilfred W. Dunn's house, then, between 1959 and 1972, Norton's Texaco gas station.

 The house of Richmond Cutter still stands at the southern corner of Church and West Elm Streets.

 Two doors further south from Cutter's house, a Methodist church was built in 1898 to mark a revival of the religion.
 The church was disbanded thirty years later and the building became a meeting place for a fraternal group.
 The building, now painted yellow, has been converted into a residence.

 22 West Elm Street dates to around 1870.

-Potters David and Robert Cleaves lived at the Greek Revival number 30.
+Potters David Cleaves and son Robert lived at the Greek Revival number 30.

 Mason Reuben Byram lived in the three-story number 36.

 Number 43 dates to around 1875.

 Jeremiah Loring was the original owner of number 52.